patricklam/plam.new-webpage/content/top/nz-places.md

 ## Canterbury

-* [Banks Track](https://www.bankstrack.co.nz/) (October 2022 in full; July 2020 to Flea Bay, [pics](https://gallery.patricklam.ca/index.php?/category/1230)): epic coastal scenery; we did it in 2 days, which is slightly but not really tough.
+* [Banks Track](https://www.bankstrack.co.nz/) (October 2022 in full [[trip report](/post/20221102-banks)]; July 2020 to Flea Bay, [pics](https://gallery.patricklam.ca/index.php?/category/1230)): epic coastal scenery; we did it in 2 days, which is slightly but not really tough.
 31km, 700m elevation gain each day.
 Also lots of lambs in October.
 Accommodation is spectacular.
 Mid-winter terrain is actually a bit tricky with slippery leaves.
 * [Mt Grey/Maukatere](https://www.doc.govt.nz/parks-and-recreation/places-to-go/canterbury/places/mount-grey-maukatere-conservation-area/things-to-do/mt-grey-maukatere-tracks/) (September 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1282)): good effort-to-reward ratio, we had snow on the top.
 * part of [Te Ara Ōtākaro Avon River Trail](https://ccc.govt.nz/parks-and-gardens/explore-parks/waterways/avon-river/te-ara-trail) in Christchurch (September 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1279)): flat and by a river, many black swans.
 * [Mount Somers Summit](https://www.doc.govt.nz/parks-and-recreation/places-to-go/canterbury/places/mount-somers-area/things-to-do/tracks/mount-somers-summit/) (April 2021): increasingly better weather for us, huge summit plateau, great views, random cow was mooing its head off?
 The entire loop has intriguing trad climbing on it, would like to go for 3 days and lug gear and rope.
 October 2021: OK, we came back and hiked to the Mount Somers Hut with gear.
 It's 3 hours pretty uphill to the hut and then a bit longer to the crag.
 Worth revisiting for a 3 day trip with a good weather window.
 Two days with bad weather on day 2 is kind of short, especially driving in on day 1.